uber/tchannel/golang/guide/Thrift_Hyperbahn.md

 ### Register with Hyperbahn

-Create a Hyperbahn client using [hyperbahn.NewClient](http://godoc.org/github.com/uber/tchannel/golang/hyperbahn#NewClient) which requires a list of Hyperbahn nodes to connect to.
-This should be loaded from a configuration file for the current environment.
+Create a Hyperbahn client using [hyperbahn.NewClient](http://godoc.org/github.com/uber/tchannel/golang/hyperbahn#NewClient) which requires a Hyperbahn configuration object which should be loaded from a configuration file for the current environment.
 You can also pass more [options](http://godoc.org/github.com/uber/tchannel/golang/hyperbahn#ClientOptions) when creating the client.

 Call [Register](http://godoc.org/github.com/uber/tchannel/golang/hyperbahn#Client.Register) to register the service with Hyperbahn.